nicoleelazar/cat-clicker/README.md

 # cat-clicker

-This is an exercise in object oriented JavaScript that also includes drag and drop functionality.
+This was an exercise to write scalable JavaScript using a prototype design pattern.
+You can click on any cat photo to increase its vote counter and you can also re-order the cats by draging and dropping them.